rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 <p align="center">
 <img src="https://github.com/rahulmadanraju/Machine-Learning-Engineer-Udacity/blob/master/Capstone_Project/Images_Report/VGGPredict.PNG" />
 <p>

+We see the implementation carried for a single data of dog.
+However we need to verify if the predicted output is correct.
+Therefore hte dog detector function created uses the VGG16 model to predict and test if the predicted answer is right or wrong.
+The function is implemented on 100 images of dog and human data.
+Based on the results we see that:

+  - Total number of dog faces detected in human data:  2
+  - Total number of dog faces detected in dog data:  100

+ The result shows that the function is carried in a proper sense to evaluate the predict function of VGG 16 as required for our purpose.

+Therefore, now we are able to predict the dog and human from the images.
+However, we need to predict the breed of the data given, as the reason we need to build the custom model to predict the breed of the data given.

 Keeping the pre-trained model ready, we now bulid our custom model as explained in the algorithm section.

+As the data is split for train, validation and test.
+We need to load the respective data accordingly.
+Based on the requirement as mentioned above, we will augmenting the data in this case along with other preprocessing techniques.

+The training data is augmented for the custom model using the augmentation techniques such as rotation and flip.
+The rotation of image is made to certain angle of 10 degrees and images are flipped horizontally to increase the number of images in the dataset for the training purpose.

+The architecture for the custom model is built and implemented as under:

+- A total of 5 convolutional layers are used with a kernel size of 3 and padding equal to 1.
+The convolutional layers are necesseray to extract the low level features from the images.
+- The Max Pooling layers is used to downsize the spatial dimension, reduce the computations and remove the un-necessary information from the images.
+- 3 fully connected layers are used as decision making layers for classification purpose.
+They take in a total of 25088 features and downsize it to 133 classes of dog breeds
+- a single layer of dropout is used as to make sure the model is not getting overfitted on training it.
+- Setting the loss function to cross entropy and optimizer to Stochastic Gradient Descent

+Therefore for every convolutional we have the pooling performed to downsize and also dropout for every fully connected layer to prevent the model from overfitting condition.
+From the lst Fully connected network we have output of 133 which is the class breeds of the dog.

+The train function being designed plays a vital role to train the custom model for classification purpose.
+Within the train function we carry following operations:
+- make use of the GPU to carry the work at a much faster pace.
+- evaluate the training loss
+- evaluate the validation loss

+Setting the parameters of the train functin we will train the custom model using the training data of dog images.
+The epoch is set to 25 and the training is carried out on the custom model.

 ---